sekmet/evm-farsquare/README.md

 # EVM FarSquare: Tokenized Property Trading Platform

-A comprehensive platform for buying, selling, and trading tokenized real estate assets on EVM blockchain networks, enhanced with AI-driven market intelligence and compliance frameworks.
-Built using **System Thinking Level 2** methodology and **Test-Driven Development (TDD)** principles for robust, scalable architecture.
+A comprehensive platform for buying, selling, and trading tokenized real estate assets on EVM networks, enhanced with AI-driven market intelligence and compliance frameworks.
+Built using principles for robust, scalable architecture.

 ## Overview